evilrobot-01/ink-on-polkadot-erc20/README.md

 # ink! on Polkadot: ERC-20
-An example ERC-20 template using the [ink!](https://use.ink/) smart contract programming language.
+An example ERC-20 dApp using the [ink!](https://use.ink/) smart contract programming language.

-## Overview
+##  👁️ Overview
 ink! is an eDSL to write smart contracts in Rust for blockchains built on Substrate.
 Substrate is the primary blockchain SDK used by developers to create the [parachains](https://wiki.polkadot.network/docs/learn-parachains-index) that make up the Polkadot network. ink! contracts are compiled to WebAssembly.

 ## 🚀 Project Structure